Oregon Tanker Vehicles Test

 Topics Covered

-- ✓Liquid surge and its effect on vehicle control — critical on Oregon's winding mountain highways like OR-22 through the Santiam Pass
+- ✓Braking and stability – critical on Oregon's steep grades like the Santiam Pass.

 - + 3 more topics